 You can find vitamin B12 in foods like beets, fish, shellfish, milk, eggs, some dairy products, poultry, and meat.
 However, in order to avoid other reactions, try to buy farm-raised eggs, dairy products, and meat when you can.

 Are you seeing a pattern here with all the vitamins and how important they are to your body?
 Vitamin B1 has a direct role in fueling both your muscular systems and your nervous system.
+It is also suggested by some studies that B vitamins may help control pain for patients with neuropathy.
 What it does is this is fairly straightforward.
 It takes your carbs and turns them into energy that your nervous system uses.

 Vitamin B6 is a key player because your body needs it in order to fully absorb vitamin B12.
 And vitamin B2 is equally important because it absorbs vitamin B6.
 Again, most people don’t get enough Vitamin B2.
 Try to increase your vitamin B2 intake by eating more spinach, soybeans, almonds, asparagus, and beet greens.